 ORISE is a research leader in beryllium studies and is one of three laboratories in the United States that performs the beryllium lymphocyte proliferation test (BeLPT).

 ORISE conducted early research on the development of beryllium sensitization and diseases and began performing beryllium exposure testing in 1991.
 The ORISE Beryllium Testing Laboratory adheres to the regulations and federal standards found in the Clinical Laboratory Improvement Amendments of 1988 (CLIA ’88) and is certified by the College of American Pathologists (CAP).
-See CAP accreditation #7214435.
+See CAP accreditation #7214435 (.PNG, 32 KB).

 A complex medical test, the BeLPT is the primary diagnostic test to determine if workers exposed to beryllium have become sensitized to it.
-The sensitization can be an indicator of chronic beryllium disease (CBD), a treatable but incurable disease.
-Workers may have been exposed to beryllium as it is a metal and alloy used in various manufacturing processes.
+The sensitization can be an indicator of chronic beryllium disease, a treatable but incurable disease.
+Workers may have experienced beryllium exposure as it is a metal and alloy used in various manufacturing processes.

 Beryllium Lymphocyte Proliferation Test (BeLPT) Process